-This is the period of 39 weeks after the employee starts her maternity leave, which cannot be earlier than the 11th week before the expected week of childbirth.
-In circumstances where a woman gives birth before she has actually commenced maternity leave, maternity pay will start the day following birth.
-This also applies to women who go off with a pregnancy-related sickness if it is within four weeks of the expected date of confinement.
+This is the period of 39 weeks after the employee starts their maternity leave, which cannot be earlier than the 11th week before the expected week of childbirth.
+In circumstances where an employee gives birth before they have actually commenced maternity leave, maternity pay will start the day following birth.
+This also applies to an employee who go off with a pregnancy-related sickness if it is within four weeks of the expected date of confinement.